jhorton84/React-Node-Tutorial/README.md

   }
 }
 ```
 This is a class.
-The name of this class is "Hero" and has a constructor function inside that contains two variables, name and level.
-The "this" keyword is used so that when we call it later, it knows we are referring to the name and level of the particular hero we are talking about.
+The name of this class is "Hero" and has a constructor function inside that contains two variables, `name` and `level`.
+The "this" keyword is used so that when we call it later, it knows we are referring to the `name` and `level` of the particular `hero` we are talking about.
 Inside of a constructor function we can also have methods we create, which are functions defined within the constructor.

 ```
 class Hero {
 	constructor(name, level) {